Table of Contents

 We have provided this design example in PDF Format for your ease.
 Download it and grab the knowledge.

-The rational formula is the most commonly used method of the estimate of runoff.
+The rational formula is the most commonly used method for forecasting runoff.

 The peak rate of runoff is calculated by using the following rational formula;